longm89/Dengue_prediction/dengue_prediction.md

 \* train_size = 60% of the length of the dataset
 \* test_size = 20 % of the length of the dataset
 \* step_size = 20 weeks
-The procedure then gives 10 and 6 folds for
+The procedure then gives 10 and 6 folds for San Juan and Iquitos.

 ``` r
 sj_train_size <- round(nrow(merged_sj_train) * 0.6)